-My name is Michelle Jackson and I am a Registered Midwife, Registered Nurse, and Childbirth Educator.
+My name is Michelle Jackson and I am a Registered Midwife, Registered Nurse, Childbirth Educator and Infant Sleep Specialist.
 In the past 20 years, I have worked extensively in both private and public practice in Brisbane and on the Gold Coast.
 My experience includes all facets of pregnancy, childbirth and early parenting including sleeping and feeding difficulties.
 To ensure my practice and knowledge remains at the forefront of maternity care, I continue to work in one of the Gold Coast’s leading obstetric practices: maintaining a good working relationship with many of the Gold Coast’s Obstetricians and Paediatricians.

 I am also a mother of 3 children, and as a mother and as a midwife I am passionate about supporting families – which is how Parents 2 B was founded.
 I often get asked if I had the perfect labours and the perfect babies especially being in my line of work.
 Let me share something personal.

 I honestly think I was sent my pregnancies and my babies for a reason – they have made me who I am today.
 I remember when I was doing my midwifery training (over 18 years ago!), all the ‘older’ midwives would say that ‘you should be a mum before you are a midwife’.
 My response was an eye roll – What would they know?

 So my story goes a little like this: